 During the workshop we went through an exercise called “controlled dissent..”
 This is an exercise that takes the trainees out of their comfort zone and forces them to confront strong disagreement and criticism.
 I suggested to the moderator of the course that a rather junior person be put in the role of the dissenter.
 I felt that there were too many conventions that had been established, and that a more experience dissenter would unconsciously adhere to them.

 At the beginning of the exercise, she was told that she was free to speak her mind and that the success of the exercise depended on free expression.
-Yet, as she went on, it was the self-proclaimed open-minded managers that became more and more upset.
+Yet, as she went on the self-proclaimed open-minded managers became more and more upset.
 To the point where one of our directors blurted: “Do you think that we need to come here to listen to Sara’s ideas about how to run a multimillion dollar company?!” and, “Why should we listen to her if she is not willing to listen to us?”
-Danny is a rather senior manager who claims to be diverse and to be open to other ideas, but once he perceived Sara to be both wrong and close-minded, he became close-minded as well.
+Danny is a rather senior manager who claims to be inclusive and open to other ideas, but once he perceived Sara to be both wrong and close-minded, he became close-minded as well.
 He explicitly stated that he could only be open-minded to other likewise open-minded people.

-In the above story we see how not only is Daniel untrue to his stated value of being diverse and inclusive, but he is actually losing the business value that diversity brings.
+In the above story we see how not only is Daniel untrue to his stated value of being inclusive and committed to diversity, but he is actually losing the business value that diversity can bring.
 The call here is to leaders and managers.
 Encourage people to think differently even about issues that you consider sensitive or taboo, even about issues that make you feel uncomfortable.
-If done properly, strong, divergent, and very passionate disagreement can be highly productive.
+Strong, divergent, and very passionate disagreement can be highly productive.

 3.5 Can diversity make us more agile?